babyloniaapp/docs/guide.md

 <img src="https://github.com/babyloniaapp/docs/blob/f5dd4ea8fbee0c84f1fb1e27860596d5b04a8307/assets/screenshot/Screenshot-MetaMask-02.png" alt="MetaMask adding new network" width="300"/>

-Click **Add Network** in the top-right corner to **manually add the BNB Chain or Polygon** one – it doesn’t come packaged with MetaMask.
+1. Click **Add Network** in the top-right corner to **manually add the BNB Chain or Polygon** one – they don't come packaged with MetaMask.
 Below are the parameters to fill in.

 ---